squ94wk/fixonnet/README.md

 2. Add functions to the object to perform actions with the data

     Functions allow to precisely select and modify (drop, add, patch, ...) rules and dashboards.
-    The functions are accessed through hidden fields in the object and can be chained.
+    The functions are accessed through hidden fields in the object and can be chained arbitrarily.

 ### Example